binaryage/totalfinder-web/uninstallation.md

 In case of troubles running menu command you may alternatively:

 * In Terminal.app execute `open "/Applications/TotalFinder.app/Contents/Resources/TotalFinder Uninstaller.app"`
-* Download and open latest archive from [http://totalfinder.binaryage.com](http://totalfinder.binaryage.com) and launch `TotalFinder Uninstaller.app`
+* Download and open the latest archive from [http://totalfinder.binaryage.com](http://totalfinder.binaryage.com) and launch `TotalFinder Uninstaller.app`

 ## Purging the configuration